 The meat of the animals was all wasted, what was taken was mainly the skulls and hides.
-These would be returned to places like Denver and Chicago and processed into useful products, coats, bags and fertilizer.
+These would be returned to places like Denver and Chicago and processed into useful products, coats, bags, and fertilizer.
 This intentional over-hunting was meant to destroy the herds who could cause trouble with trains, hence the need for cattle guards.
-But also, there was some intentionality to destroying the food sources of the Plains peoples, in order to make them more docile and compliant to colonization and removal, perhaps a form of total war.
+But also, there was an intentional attempt to destroy the food sources of the Plains peoples, in order to make them more docile and compliant to colonization and removal, perhaps a form of total war.

 These western bison that went extinct, were likely hunted by the Nez Perce, Cayuse and Palouse, and Paiute peoples.
-They got horses from the Spanish and very quickly developed their own breeds of houses, the Appaloosa and the Cayuse.
+As early at 1700 horses were traded up from the Spanish areas of the southwest and the tribes very quickly developed their own breeds of houses, the Appaloosa, and the Cayuse.
 These horses were bred for hardiness, speed and finesse, so that a mounted bowman could easily fire arrows from horseback and hit their target.
 These tribes, along with the Umatillas and others became some of the best horsemen of all time.
 Their chiefs and headmen would have herds of horses, in the thousands.

 Generally, it is agreed there were no bison west of the Cascades during the time of colonization.
 However, I have found references to bison hides being traded to Coos people on the Oregon Coast by the Kalapuyans in the J.P.
 Harrington notes.